 Your identity is not released to teaching staff and you are not identified in any reports.

 Your teachers will never see your name or zID.
 Read the myExperience Survey Privacy Statement.

-We do not release myExperience reports until your results are officially published.
+We do not release myExperience reports to staff or students until results are officially published.

 myExperience has two sets of questions: course questions and teacher questions (see below).

 - Login to Moodle to find your surveys, or login directly to myExperience.